The LJC Definitive Collector’s Guide to the Riverside Records Label

 Always deep groove, which cuts below the microphone in the twin reels logo (instead of through its lower half in the small label) .
 The label extends fully to the trail-off groove.
 No “INC” after BILL GRAUER PRODUCTIONS.
 The presence or absence of “INC” is the only difference between the first and third variation of the blue/silver label.

-Note the frequent appearance of a fine italic serif font for the record title, distinguished from the sans-serif font for artist and track detail.
-It doesn’t appear on every title – label printing probably divided between east and west coast manufacture
+Note the serif italic “proper” font (upper and lower case) for the record title, distinguished from the sans-serif capitals for artist and track detail.
+It doesn’t appear on every title – label printing (and pressing) probably divided between east and west coast plants, different printers made different decisions in type-setting.

 The return of the large 100mm blue silver label in 1960 is marked by the appearance for the first time of “INC” as “Bill Grauer Productions Inc”, following the incorporation of the company.
 It is found on first releases from RLP 12-334 and higher.The presence of “INC” on a blue/ silver label of any title RLP 201 – 334 indicates a later reissue.